Wayne County Property Tax Rate 2013 [Go To Different County]

 Wayne County Property Tax Deduction

-You can usually deduct 100% of your Wayne County property tax from your Federal Income Tax Return as an itemized deduction.
-North Carolina may also let you deduct some or all of your Wayne County property taxes on your North Carolina income tax return.
+You can usually deduct 100% of your Wayne County property taxes from your taxable income on your Federal Income Tax Return as an itemized deduction.
+New York may also let you deduct some or all of your Wayne County property taxes on your New York income tax return.